ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/005-video-file-mode.md

 Your video will begin playing _immediately_ after selection.
 If you would prefer to disable autoplay, you may do so in the <samp>Video</samp> section of the <samp>Preferences</samp>.
 If you'd like to have the selected video start over automatically as soon as it finished, choose <samp>Options</samp> menu ➝ <samp>Loop Video Files</samp>.

-Audio from the video will be broadcast automatically, but your microphone will be automatically muted if a Picture in Picture box for your camera is not present.
+Audio from the video will be broadcast automatically.
+Your microphone will be automatically muted if a Picture in Picture box for your camera is not present.
 Read the [Picture-in-Picture section](#picture-in-picture) for full details.

 While the video plays, you can control it with the Video Control Bar.
-Only you can see the controller, it is invisible to your audience.
+Only you can see the controller.
+It is invisible to your audience.
 You can drag this control bar around the window if it's blocking your view.
 The bar fades in and out depending on the movement of your cursor.
-Audio from the video file can be monitored and adjusted in the Sound Levels Window.
+Audio from the video file can be monitored and adjusted in the [Sound Levels](../013-adjusting-sound-levels/) Window.

 [![Figure\: Video Playback Mode Annotated Main Window ](/assets/img/video-playback-mode-annotated.png "Click for full-size image.")
 ](/assets/img/video-playback-mode-annotated.png)